Homomorphisms into totally disconnected, locally compact groups with dense image: Canonical completions of Hecke pairs

-\end{cor} \begin{proof} Fix $L$ a compact open subgroup of $H$ and set $U: = \phi\inv(L)$.
-The subgroup $U$ is an open commensurated subgroup of $G$, so $(G,U)$ is a Hecke pair.
-Since $\phi$ has dense image, we conclude that $H$ is a completion of $(G,U)$.
-The final claim of the corollary now follows from Theorem~\ref{thm:completion:sandwich}. \end{proof}

 Theorem~\ref{thm:completion:sandwich} shows all possible completions of a Hecke pair $(G,U)$ differ only by a compact normal subgroup.
-The locally compact, non-compact structure of a \tdlc completion thus depends only on the Hecke pair - indeed only on the commensurability class $[U]$; contrast this with the many different profinite completions a group can admit.
+The locally compact, non-compact structure of a \tdlc completion thus depends only on the Hecke pair; contrast this with the many different profinite completions a group can admit.
 We give precise statements illustrating this phenomenon in Section~\ref{sec:invariant}.

-Corollary~\ref{cor:general_case_sandwich} shows the problem of classifying all continuous homomorphisms with dense image from a specified group $G$ (possibly discrete) to an arbitrary \tdlc group can, in principle, be broken into two steps: \begin{enumerate}[(1)] \item Classify the commensurability classes $\alpha$ of open subgroups of $G$ that are invariant under conjugation; this typically amounts to classifying commensurated open subgroups.

-\item For each such class $\alpha$, form the Belyaev completion $\hat{G}_U$ for some (any) $U\in \alpha$ and classify the quotients of $\hat{G}_U$ with compact kernel. \end{enumerate}

-A number of researchers have already considered $(1)$.
-Shalom and Willis classify commensurated subgroups of many arithmetic groups; see \cite{SW_13}.
-Other examples include classifications of commensurated subgroups of almost automorphism groups \cite{LLW15} and Burger-Mozes simple universal groups \cite{LW15}.